mrdonado/health-nlp-analysis/Readme.md

 `python put_message.py 'A message that you want to process.'`

+Alternatively, `make putmessage` runs exactly that command.

-A JSON string with the following format will be sent to the job queue:
+A JSON string with the following format will be sent to the jobs queue:

 ```json
 {